Brněnec: Geography

 Brněnec is located about 15 km south of Svitavy and 45 km north of Brno.
 It lies in the Svitavy Uplands.
-It is situated at the confluence of the Svitava River and Chrastovský Stream, and the built-up area is located in the valleys of these two watercourses.
+The highest point is at 555 m above sea level.
+The municipality is situated at the confluence of the Svitava River and the stream Chrastovský potok; the built-up area is located in the valleys of these two watercourses.
+The Svitava River forms here the historical border between Bohemia and Moravia.

 History

-Next to an old trade route, the settlement of Moravská Chrastová was founded after 1200 by monks from a monastery in Litomyšl.
+Next to an old trade route, the settlement of Moravská Chrastová was founded after 1200 by monks from the monastery in Litomyšl.
 Moravská Chrastová was first mentioned in a document from 1323.
-The first written mention of Brněnec is to be found in the 1557 act of partition of the dominion of Svojanov.
-Until the 18th century it was a part of Bělá nad Svitavou.
+The first written mention of Brněnec is in the act of partition of the Svojanov estate from 1557.
+Until the 18th century, it was a part of Bělá nad Svitavou.
+After the Löw-Beer family founded here a textile factory, the importance of Brněnec grew.

-With the construction of the railway from Prague to Brno (before 1850?), Brněnec received its own railway station on this main line.
-This encouraged numerous new industrial enterprises such as textile factories to develop around the dominant business of the Daubek mills.

-Until 1918, Brněnec was part of the Austrian empire (Austria side after the compromise of 1867), in the Polička District, one of the 94 Bezirkshauptmannschaften in Bohemia.
-A post-office was opened in 1869.

-In 1930, the municipality of Brněnec (including the then parts of Zářečí nad Svitavou, now part of the municipality of Březová nad Svitavou, and Podlesí counted 606 inhabitants, of whom 208 held German nationality.
-In 1939, as a result of German occupation and the ensuing retreat of Czech inhabitants, the total population had dropped to 490.

-The municipality extended at that time only to the Bohemian right bank of the river Svitava.
-On the opposite Moravian bank was the independent municipality of Moravská Chrastová, which, together with its administrative parts of Chrastová Lhota and Půlpecen (now part of the municipality of Chrastavec), had a total population in 1939 of 1,143 inhabitants and was therefore twice the size of Brněnec.

-The town of Brněnec formed part of the administrative and judiciary region of Politschka.
-After the annexation of the Sudetenland by Nazi Germany, it was integrated into the county of Zwittau.
+In 1938, the municipality was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
+After World War II, the Germans were expelled.

-The factory
+Schindler factory

 The Löw-Beer Jewish family founded a textile producing company in the 1810s, and in 1855 rebuilt an old paper mill in Brněnec into the textile factory.
 In 1938, it was taken over by Germans.

 In 1944, Oskar Schindler relocated his German Enamelware Factory and the associated prison camp of 1,200 Jewish forced labourers from Kraków to a munitions factory acquired by him in Brněnec.
 The Jewish workforce thus escaped transport to the extermination camps and was liberated along with the rest of the municipality on 10 May 1945 by the Red Army, after the factory had been fully operational for seven months.

-The Endowment Fund for the Memorial of the Shoah and Oskar Schindler is currently engaged in turning the ruins of the factory into a museum.
+Demographics

+Transport

+The I/43 road (part of the European route E461) from Brno to Svitavy passes through the municipality.

+Moravská Chrastová is located on the railway line heading from Brno to Česká Třebová.

+Sights

+The most important monument is the Evangelical church in Moravská Chrastová.
+It was built in the Arts and Crafts style in 1889.
+Other sights include the Chapel of Saint Isidore in Moravská Chrastová from 1855 and a belfry in Brněnec.

+In 2025, the Museum of Survivors was opened in Brněnec.
+The opening date was chosen to coincide with the celebrations marking eighty years since the end of World War II.